AestheticVoyager/Flatten_Nested_List_Python/README.md

-# Flatten_Nested_List_Python
+# Flatten Nested Lists in Python

-Simple trick for when you require Flat version of a nested list in Python.
+Simple trick to take advantage of whenever you require flat version of a nested list, but also keep the nested list unchanged.